Drowning pit: Feudal jurisdiction

-Although drowning was generally reserved for females, being the least brutal form of death penalty, at times a male was executed in this way as a matter of favour, for instance in 1526 a man convicted of theft and sacrilege was ordered to be drowned "by the queen's special grace" and in 1611 a man was drowned at Edinburgh for stealing a lamb.
+Although drowning was generally reserved for females, being the least brutal form of death penalty, at times a male was executed in this way as a matter of favour, for instance in 1526 a man convicted of theft and sacrilege was ordered to be drowned "by the queen's special grace", and in 1611 a man was drowned at Edinburgh for stealing a lamb.

-The hereditary right of high justice survived until 1747 when it was removed from the barons and from the holders of Regalities and sheriffdoms, by the Heritable Jurisdictions (Scotland) Act 1746, however the use of the death penalty by barons had largely fallen into abeyance well before it was abolished.
-Its last use in Scotland may have been in 1685, the year of the drowning of the Wigton martyrs.
+The hereditary right of high justice survived until 1747, when it was removed from the barons and from the holders of regalities and sheriffdoms by the Heritable Jurisdictions (Scotland) Act 1746.
+The death penalty had largely fallen into disuse by barons well before it was abolished, and its last use in Scotland may have been in 1685, the year of the drowning of the Wigtown Martyrs.

-Examples of murder holes
+Examples in Scotland

 These pits were often close to the residence of the baron or clan chief, and many gallows sites were close to water.
 A pit or ditch therefore generally did not have to be constructed, making actual drowning pits rare features within the physical landscape.
 It is not clear what the ratio of male-to-female deaths was in feudal times.
 Many gallows sites are also associated with the discovery of bones; however records do not clearly state the sex.

 Gallows Hill, in the parish of Cruden, was where criminals were executed and where human skeletons have been found.
-A deep pool in the Water of Cruden opposite is where 'others' were drowned.
+A deep pool in the Water of Cruden opposite is where others were drowned.

-There was a Drowning Pool, at Balliemore, Strathspey, South-east of Inverness, where it is said that witches and other women criminals used to be put to death.
+There was a drowning pool at Balliemore, Strathspey, south-east of Inverness, where it is said that witches and other women criminals used to be put to death.

-Between Mugdock Castle and Craigend is a round knoll, called the moot hill (place of judgement).
-Guilty women were drowned in the little sheet of water which lay at the foot of the gibbet where the men were hanged.
+Between Mugdock Castle and Craigend is a round knoll, called the moot hill.
+Guilty women were drowned in the small body of water which lay at the foot of the gibbet where the men were hanged.

 In Straiton parish near Craigenrae is a site known as the murder hole, represented by a marshy depression.
 In the novel The Grey Man written by S. R. Crockett this murder hole is used, however its site is placed elsewhere.

 On the Water of Minnoch is a deep pool known as the Murder Hole in which a family from Rowantree dumped their victims; they were caught, confessed and were the last to be hanged on the dule tree.

 The author Joseph Train records, however, that at the last shire-mote ever held in Carrick by the Earl of Cassillis, the MacKillups of Craingenreach were hanged on the dule tree of Cassillis circa 1746, having murdered a neighbour and thrown his remains into "the common murder hole of the Bailiery at Craigenreach".